bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 import { Schema, type } from "@colyseus/schema"
 ```

-Now, let's start extending these classes to define a pong room:
+Now, let's start extending these classes to define a pong room.
+Each Colyseus room class has several overridable methods, including an `onCreate` method, where we will do some setup:

 ```javascript
 export class PongRoom extends Room {